 Nicole is a Juilliard-trained classical flutist and Curriculum Developer, who earned a B.A. in Psychology from NYU, a M.A. in Education from Queens College through the NYC Teaching Fellows Program, and a M.A. in Educational Leadership from the University of Northern Colorado.
 Nicole has written curriculum for the NYC Department of Education, the Sonima Foundation, and the Colorado Symphony.
 Nicole currently serves as visiting faculty at New World Symphony, in addition to mentoring New World Symphony fellows.
+Nicole teaches her course Root-to-Rise: A Systems Approach to Health & Wellness at Juilliard Extension, as well as delivering workshops as a guest presenter at The Juilliard School.

 After developing scoliosis, a complex three-dimensional deformity of the spine, exacerbated by countless hours of flute practice over many years, Nicole dedicated herself to the transformative science and art of yoga to realign her spine and strengthen the muscles supporting her back.
 She now breathes and moves without pain and is committed to sharing this practice with fellow artists.